 Overall, 407 patients were randomized.
 The mean age was 74 years, 32% were women, mean CHADS2 score was 2.6, 34% had diabetes, and 28% had prior stroke/transient ischemic attack (TIA).
 Implant success was achieved in 95% (implant success was achieved in 93% of new operators).

-The first primary outcome of death, ischemic stroke, systemic embolism, or procedure/device-related complication requiring major intervention at 7 days occurred in 2.2% of the device group.
+The early safety outcome of death, ischemic stroke, systemic embolism, or procedure/device-related complication requiring major intervention at 7 days occurred in 2.2% of the device group.
 The upper one-sided confidence interval (2.62%) was lower than the prespecified criterion for success (2.67%), thus satisfying the prespecified performance goal.

-The second primary outcome of cardiovascular/unexplained death, stroke, or systemic embolism at 18 months occurred in 0.064 of the device group compared with 0.063 of the warfarin group.
+The first co-primary efficacy outcome of cardiovascular/unexplained death, stroke, or systemic embolism at 18 months occurred in 0.064 of the device group compared with 0.063 of the warfarin group.
 The upper one-sided confidence interval (1.89) was higher than the prespecified criterion for success (1.75).

-The third primary outcome of stroke or systemic embolism from 7 days to 18 months occurred in 0.0253 of the device group compared with 0.0200 of the warfarin group.
+The second co-primary efficacy outcome of stroke or systemic embolism from 7 days to 18 months occurred in 0.0253 of the device group compared with 0.0200 of the warfarin group.
 The upper one-sided confidence interval (0.027) was lower than the prespecified criterion for success (0.028), thus achieving noninferiority.